kitab-project-org/kitab-project-org.github.io/_pages/documentation/documentation.md

 If you are a Mac user, you are probably familiar with the standard Mac command line tool, Terminal.
-You can use Terminal to interact with Git, or install a dedicated command line tool for Git, called Git Bash:
+You can use Terminal to interact with Git, or install a dedicated command line tool for Git:

 To open Terminal, do one of the following: